YannSeiller/yannseiller.github.io/_posts/2017-12-02-studies-school.md

 ## Entrance

 I arrived at <a href="http://www.ec-lyon.fr/"> École Centrale de Lyon </a> after passing the entrance exams.
-I chose this school for many reasons, and amongst them the fact that Centrale de Lyon is a way of excellence in many domains.
+I chose this school for many reasons, and amongst them the fact that École Centrale de Lyon is a way of excellence in many domains.

 ## Courses